Janislav/nexiles.git.flow/docs/git-flow-commands.rst

 ========

-The following tutorial explains you the syntax and commands of git flow
+The following tutorial explains you the syntax and commands of git flow.

 Syntax & Commands
 =================

-If you did the using gitflow tutorial you maybe have seen, that the commands are very simular to each other.You just need a few key words.
+If you did the "using gitflow" tutorial, you maybe have seen, that the commands are very similar to each other.You just need a few key words.
-This map shows how you can combinate the diffrent commands.
+This map shows how you can combine the different commands.
-Of course you can use the normal git commands like checkout,pull,push,etc....
+Of course you can use the normal git commands like checkout,pull,push,etc.